What is Otoplasty?

 Otoplasty Techniques

 The Mustarde suture is one of the most powerful techniques used in otoplasty.
-It is used when the antihelical fold is under developed, which causes the top portion of the ear to stick out further.
+It is used when the antihelical fold is underdeveloped, which causes the top portion of the ear to stick out further.

 Read More About the Techniques